Smart Kids, Unacceptable Reading Scores

 -Ellen Baker, a fifth-grade Masachusetts teacher

-I often get letters from kids about my books.
+I often get letters from kids.
 Here are just a few examples of what they have to say.

 Your books are great and make you feel you are in the book with the Indians or the Europeans or whatever it is.
 You make me feel like I am really jumping into a time machine into the past." -Katie Rahowski